 The necessity of water for our survival on this planet is undisputed.
 Our bodies, our blood, and our organs, all are composed mainly of water.
 Water is the life giving lubricant that keeps our body and all its working parts functioning.
 Our very existence is dependent on the intake of water.

 While water is paramount to life, equally as important is the quality of the water we put into our bodies.
 It only makes sense.
 Have you ever put cheap gas in your car only to discover that the engine knocked and pinged and your car didn’t have the smooth pick-up that it had before?
-It is the same with …
+It is the same with the water …

 Posted by: Rhona Reid On September 2, 2014 4:16 pm